A Smashed BurgerJump to Recipe

 When you flip this guy, take your time.
 There will be a serious crust on the bottom of the burger and you want to make sure that crust stays attached to the burger.
 Use a sturdy spatula and really work around the patty to make sure the burger loosens nicely.

 If you do it right, it’ll be a thing of beauty.

 The burger only needs to cook for about 90 seconds on the second side since it’s so thin at this point.
 If you’re using cheese, add the cheese and then I recommend slapping a metal bowl down over the burger which will help melt the cheese faster.

 Here’s my finished patty which was done about three minutes after I started it.

-Stack this sucker on a toasted bun with a good smear of the sauce and whatever other toppings you want and you’re in business!
+Stack this homemade smash burger on a toasted bun with a good smear of the sauce and whatever other toppings you want and you’re in business!

 This post isn’t sponsored by Smashburger or anything.
-In fact, they might dislike the fact that I just showed you how to make their burgers at home, but if you drive by one it’s worth checking out.
+In fact, they might dislike the fact that I just showed you how to make Homemade Smash Burgers, but if you drive by one it’s worth checking out.
 They make really tasty burgers (and try their fries with rosemary).

 But, if you’re feeling frisky and have a large skillet, this is totally a doable way to make a really delicious burger.